-May 28, 2020 — Our data examines the transformations that have occurred in Canada’s 4 groups of regulated nursing professionals.
-All groups work both independently or in collaboration with health care teams to provide care to individuals.
+July 30, 2020 — Our report examines the transformations that have occurred in Canada’s 4 groups of regulated nursing professionals.
+All groups work both independently and in collaboration with health care teams to provide care to individuals.
 Canada’s nursing workforce includes nurse practitioners (NPs), registered nurses (RNs), registered psychiatric nurses (RPNs) and licensed practical nurses (LPNs).
 Each province and territory has its own legislation governing nursing practice, as well as its own body that regulates and licenses its members.

 This year, CIHI acknowledges the International Year of the Nurse and the 200th anniversary of the birth of Florence Nightingale, a pioneer in health care data visualizations that remain in use today.

-Use our Quick Stats tool and the chartbook to explore nursing data and pan-Canadian trends that influence the labour market and provide insight for effective planning and management of health care delivery across the country.
+Use the data tables, Quick Stats tool and chartbook to explore nursing data and pan-Canadian trends that influence the labour market and provide insight for effective planning and management of health care delivery across the country.

 - The total supply of regulated nurses in Canada reached 439,975 in 2019.
 This represented 6,159 nurse practitioners, 300,669 registered nurses, 6,050 registered psychiatric nurses and 127,097 licensed practical nurses.